ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ~~~
 {: .bash}

 Once a virtual environment is installed and activated we can install Jupyter Notebook server.
-We begin installation by installing IPython kernel, the python backend for Jupyter Notebook.
+We begin installation by installing IPython kernel, the Python backend for Jupyter Notebook.
 Kernel is a process that runs independently and interacts with the Jupyter Notebook server and its user interface.
 The Jupyter Notebook automatically ensures that the IPython kernel is available in the default environment.
 However, as we will be using Python in a specific virtual environment set up for using AmberTools, we need to install IPython kernel into the newly created environment.

 ~~~
 pip install --no-index jupyter ipykernel
 ~~~
 {: .bash}

-To make the environment *env-pytraj* accessible from notebook we need one more step: add the kernel specification for the new python to Jupyter.
+To make the environment *env-pytraj* accessible from notebook we need one more step: add the kernel specification for the new Python to Jupyter.
 You can use any name for the kernel, for example 'env-pytraj'.

 ~~~
 python -m ipykernel install --user --name=env-pytraj